Software-Bridge/arts-and-crafts-and-cooking/recipes/tortilla-soup.md

 **Soup Base**

-- Chicken broth or stock
+- Chicken broth or stock (and/or water with chicken boullion)
 - Onions
 - Salt
 - Pepper